Type of data processed:

 - For marketing, advertising and market research.

-In accordance with Article 32 of the GDPR, taking into account the state of technological knowledge, implementation costs and the type, scope, circumstances and purposes of processing, as well as the varying likelihood and severity of the risks to the rights and freedoms of natural persons, we take appropriate technical and organisational measures to ensure a level of security appropriate to the risk; these measures particularly include securing the confidentiality, integrity and availability of data through controls for physical access to data, as well as access, input, sharing, securing availability and separation that relate to it.
+Taking into account the state of technological knowledge, implementation costs and the type, scope, circumstances and purposes of processing, as well as the varying likelihood and severity of the risks to the rights and freedoms of natural persons, we take appropriate technical and organisational measures to ensure a level of security appropriate to the risk; these measures particularly include securing the confidentiality, integrity and availability of data through controls for physical access to data, as well as access, input, sharing, securing availability and separation that relate to it.
 We have also established a procedure that ensures that data subject rights are observed, data is deleted and threats to data are responded to.
-Furthermore, we already observe the protection of personal data in the development and/or selection of hardware, software and processes, taken into consideration in accordance with the principle of data protection using technology design and data protection by default (Article 25 of the GDPR).
+Furthermore, we already observe the protection of personal data in the development and/or selection of hardware, software and processes, taken into consideration in accordance with the principle of data protection using technology design and data protection by default.

 Security measures particularly include the encrypted transmission of data between your browser and our server.